-- 4. While the instance is running, connect to it and customize it however you want.
-For example, you can perform any of the following on your instance: - a.
-Install software and applications. - b.
-Copy data. - Reduce startup time by deleting temporary files, defragmenting your hard drive, and zeroing out free space. - d.
-Create a new user account and add it to the Administrators group. - e.
-Configure settings using EC2ConfigService.
+- 4. While the instance is running, connect to it and customize it.
+For example, you can perform any of the following on your instance: - Install software and applications. - b.
+Copy data. - Reduce start time by deleting temporary files, defragmenting your hard drive, and zeroing out free space. - d.
+Create a new user account and add it to the Administrators group. - Configure settings using EC2Config.
 For more information, see Configuring a Windows Instance Using the EC2Config Service (p.
-48).
+39).

-For information about connecting to a Windows instance using the AWS Management Console, see Connect to Your Windows Instance (p.
+For information about connecting to a Windows instance using the AWS Management Console, see Connecting to Amazon EC2 Windows Instances (p.
 12).